mdarshad1000/mdarshad1000.github.io/_pages/about.md

 I am broadly interested in Application of <span style="color: pink">Machine Learning Research</span> and <span style="color: pink">Software Development </span>.
 I also possess a Software Engineering background, with the majority of it concentrated in the field of <span style="color: pink">Backend development .</span>

-Lately I have been exploring the crazy advancements in the space of LLMs and exploring frameworks like [Langchain 🦜](https://www.langchain.com/) and [LlamaIndex 🦙](https://www.llamaindex.ai/)
+Lately I have been exploring the crazy advancements in the space of LLMs and Generative AI while tinkering with state-of-the-art frameworks like [Langchain 🦜](https://www.langchain.com/), [LlamaIndex 🦙](https://www.llamaindex.ai/).
+I have also contributed to Open Source in the same.

 In my spare time, I'm learning how machines learn, exploring the advancements in AGI, and hacking away on various [side projects](https://mdarshad1000.github.io/projects/).
 And as always, watching a healthy dose of Football.